MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltvetobypassio.md

 **FltVetoBypassIo** fills in the caller-allocated [**FS_BPIO_OUTPUT**](../ntifs/ns-ntifs-fs_bpio_output.md) structure associated with **CallbackData** with the information needed to veto the BypassIO request.
 The caller must provide a buffer that is large enough to hold the structure.

+**FltVetoBypassIo** logs an ETW event with the status, filter-provided reason, and filter's name.

-See [BypassIO for filter drivers](/windows-hardware/drivers/ifs/bypassio) for more information.
+See [BypassIO for filter drivers](/windows-hardware/drivers/ifs/bypassio) and [Supporting BypassIO operations](/windows-hardware/drivers/ifs/bypassio-operations) for more information.

 ## -see-also